Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 -   Get latch for child

--   Release latch for parent if “safe”
+-   Release latch for parent if "safe"

 A **safe node** is one that will not split or merge when updated.